ashaydave/WindControl/README.md

 4. After building, navigate to the extracted folder > Builds > VisualStudio or your IDE > x64 > Release > Unity Plugin.
 5. Plugin will be named as audioplugin_WindControl.dll.
 6. Drag the audioplugin_WindControl.dll into Unity > Assets > Plugins folder.

+[MacOS] Drag and drop the .bundle folder into your Plugins folder.